AlaskaAirlines/auro-sidenav/docs/api.md

 # auro-sidenavitem

-This will register this element with the browser.
+The auro-sidenavitem element is the default child element of auro-sidenav.

 ## Properties